-It is situated between Kilternan and Enniskerry and promises to be a fun day out in the snow.
-The club offers ski and snowboarding lessons for kids of all ages.
-They also offer full day ski courses, night ski sessions, and practice sessions for those already familiar with the slopes
+It is situated between Kilternan and Enniskerry and promises to be a fun day in the snow.
+The club offers skiing and snowboarding lessons for kids of all ages, and it’s fun to go while visiting Dublin in December.
+They also offer full-day ski courses, night ski sessions, and practice sessions for those already familiar with the slopes

 16. Splash Around at Baysports Athlone